Connect with us

 1. Human Chorionic Gonadotropin: It releases progesterone and triggers ovulation.
 During this process, the hCG level is given in a single dosage of 10,000 IU or two dosages of 5,000 IU, given once in 2 weeks to extend the luteal phase.

 2. Clomiphene Citrate: These are also called human menopausal gonadotropins.
-These help in stimulating the ovaries to produce more follicles, which release more eggs.
+They help stimulate the ovaries to produce more follicles, which release more eggs.

 3. Suppositories: Crinone, a vaginal gel, is used vaginally three times a day.
 The gel holds a progesterone dosage of 90 mg.